decred/dcrdocs/docs/getting-started/user-guides/web.md

 > Step One

 Click the `Receive` button at the bottom of the window.
 You will see this screen:

 Give the person sending you DCR the address displayed (it will start with `Ds`) or they can use the QR code if their wallet or service accepts them.
 You can use the same address as often as you want, but for privacy it is recommended that you generate a new address each time.
 Do not worry about being given a duplicate address.
-There are around `2.08x10^93` possible addresses, so we will probably reach the heat death of the universe before we run of Decred addresses.
+There are around `2.08x10^93` possible addresses, so we will probably reach the heat death of the universe before we run out of Decred addresses.

-> **WARNING**

-The above address is for demonstration purposes only, but is a real address.
-The wallet it is linked to is temporary and the key has already been deleted.
-If you try sending DCR to this address it will work and no one will ever be able to access them again.

-**DO NOT ATTEMPT TO SEND DCR TO THIS ADDRESS**.